hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 (I don't understand a bunch of things, but this in particular.
 It's probably something obvious to someone else, and it's just my usual boneheaded self)

 [7:48:23](#16169177035011iouOJ:gitter.im) <hiiamboris (NOT THIS ONE)>:
 There's a great approach to debugging such issues: continuously remove stuff from your script until the issue disappears.
-After that it usually becomes clear as day í ½í¸‰
+After that it usually becomes clear as day ğŸ˜‰

 [9:03:25](#16169222055041mWmXD:gitter.im) <gltewalt (Greg T)>:
 I gave up for now.